What is Wrong with Cyberpunk’s HDR?

 • 3) Hover over Show, then make sure File name extensions is checked.

-2) Take screenshots of the issue with ReShade.
+2) Take screenshots of the issue with ReShade!
 This will take HDR PNGs that can be uploaded to Discord.
+You’re also using ReShade to inject RenoDX anyways so there’s little to no reason to use another option.

 • Please do not take pictures of your monitor/TV with your phone unless we’re troubleshooting an issue with the display itself.
-Phones are horrible at taking pictures of what is onscreen.
+This prevents us from separating the issues that are present in the game, and which are just artifacts from the phone’s camera sensor.

 3) Common troubleshooting questions: